-- Substitutions are not permitted, and survey courses are not accepted.
-For those courses that have been repeated, the highest grade received should be reported.
-A letter grade of B is preferred in prerequisite courses. - If you do not have a science/math or clinical background, prerequisite courses older than 7 years should be revisited. - Reporting grades received accurately in both applications is pertinent.
-Emory will not recalculate transcript GPAs. - GRE or MCAT Scores: Test scores must have been earned within five years of the application deadline (for more information, visit the sites above).
+- Applicants are welcome to be in progress with courses at the time of application and after the application deadline.
+Any offers of admission will be contingent upon successful completion of the required courses by the end of the summer semester before matriculation in August.
+Once enrolled in a course(s) in progress, a student must submit proof of enrollment.
+A final transcript with a final grade/s in the course(s) must be submitted upon completion. - Course substitutions are not permitted, and survey courses are not acceptable.
+For those courses that have repeated coursework, the highest grade received should be reported.
+A letter grade of C will be accepted in prerequisite courses. - Prerequisite advanced level courses older than 7 years should be revisited. - Reporting grades received accurately in CASAA is pertinent.
+Emory cannot change reported grades or recalculate GPAs. - GRE or MCAT Scores: Test scores must have been earned within five years of the application deadline (for more information, visit the ETS site above).
 Complete official test scores must be reported at the time of application submission in CASAA (only official scores will be verified).
-The highest scores earned by an applicant should be reported on the application.
-Scores from different exams will not be combined.
-GRE/MCAT scores should be sent electronically from ETS or AAMC.
+The highest scores earned by an applicant should be reported.
+Scores from different exams will not be combined by program office administrators.
+GRE/MCAT scores can be sent electronically from ETS or AAMC.
 Contact the agency to have your score/s released to CASAA, and our program will verify your scores from your application.
-If you retake the exams after you submit your application, log back in and update the test section in CASAA and submit a new official report.
-Note: Your application will not be considered complete and ready for review until an official GRE/MCAT score has been received and verified in CASAA.
+If you retake the exams after you submit your application, log back into your application, and update the test section in CASAA and submit a new official report. - References: A minimum of three references- professional, clinical, and academic preferred (uploaded all information to your CASAA file).
+Select those who can speak to your academic ability and personal character as they relate to your pursuit of the Anesthesiologist Assistant profession. - References are considered confidential material; information provided on reference forms or in letters of recommendation will not be shared with the applicant (information regarding the status of your application will not be shared with your references; individuals should contact the applicant directly for updates).